c2lang/c2compiler/README.md

 - close files after use (need indication)

 ## Parser
+- move Lookahead feature from Tokenizer to Parser (on lookahead with error, just stop parser also)
 - put all output through filter for coloring/not
 - parse Types
 - parse Functions